Sorry, you need to enable JavaScript to visit this website.

 Stakeholders

-Fundamental challenges to further enhancing child (and family) welfare relate to the fact that the social protection system is stretched between a “generous” (in intention) list of social benefits for vulnerable groups and responsive child protection services stepping in when there is “evidence‟ of abuse.
-Available services are unable or seriously restricted in their capacity to provide proactive prevention and supportive services in between the two ends of the spectrum.
-The services currently provided are largely limited to financial assistance, in-kind assistance, little social work services, foster care, and the institutionalization of children.
-To enable CSWs to provide more effective child protection, they require more human, financial, and technical resources.
+However, the main challenges in further improving child (and family) protection relate to the fact that the social protection system is stretched between a “generous” (in intent) list of social benefits for vulnerable groups and reactive child protection services that are activated only when there is “evidence” of abuse.
+Available services are often insufficient or severely limited in their capacity to provide proactive preventive and supportive services between these two extremes.
+Currently, available services are mostly limited to financial assistance, in-kind support, limited social work services, foster care, and institutionalization of children.

 Guidance to stakeholders